Skip to content

 while [ ! -s /tmp/sshx ]; do sleep 1; done && cat /tmp/sshx"

-By adding the sshx node to this simple lab and deploying it, you will see an sshx link in the lab output:
+By adding the sshx node to you will get the sshx link in the lab output right in the deployment log:

 # the rest of the deploy log is omitted for brevity